uint4096/synkremote/README.md

 ### Send

 Synkremote supports sending both files and directories.
-You can start sending data by running:
+You can send data by running:

-    synkremote send
+    synkremote send [options]

 For example, to send the directory _~/my-dir_ to a remote system _synkhost.com_, where the synkremote server is running on port _8080_, you can run: